Banner - University Medical Center Phoenix

+Hospital in Phoenix, Arizona, U.S.

 Banner - University Medical Center Phoenix (BUMCP; formerly Banner Good Samaritan Medical Center or "Good Sam") is a 746-bed non-profit, acute care teaching hospital located in Phoenix, Arizona, providing tertiary care and healthcare services to the Arizona region and surrounding states.
 Banner - University Medical Center Phoenix is a hospital of the Banner Health System and is one of the flagship facilities of the system.
 The hospital is affiliated with the University of Arizona Colleges of Medicine in Phoenix and Tucson.
 The hospital is an American College of Surgeons verified Level 1 Trauma Center and has a rooftop helipad to transport critically ill patients from within the region.

 The hospital is ranked on the U.S. News & World Report as the #2 hospital in Arizona after Mayo Clinic Phoenix.

 Banner Health was named one of the best places to work in health care according to the Fortune Best Workplaces in Health Care™ list in 2025.

-Banner Health earned Great Place To Work® Certification™ for the second consecutive year in July of 2025.
-According to a survey of a random sample of employees, 84% of respondents said Banner Health was a great place to work compared to 57% of employees at a typical U.S.-based company.
-The survey results highlighted Banner Health’s commitment to a workplace culture where team members trust the people they work for, take genuine pride in their work, enjoy collaborating with colleagues and experience a consistent workplace atmosphere.